 A commercial driver’s license (CDL) is a driver’s license necessary to operate trucks and drive interstate.
-Previously, people with diabetes may not have met the criteria to get a CDL.
-However, while a person needs to meet numerous health requirements, it is possible for those living with diabetes to become truck and bus drivers.
+A person with diabetes must meet certain health requirements, but it is possible for them to hold a CDL.

 In 2003, the Federal Motor Carrier Safety Administration (FMCSA), the agency regulating the trucking industry in the United States, began a system known as the Diabetes Exemption Program.
 Through this lengthy process, a person with insulin-treated diabetes could obtain an exemption to operate large trucks.

 However, in 2018, the FMCSA ended the program.
 Instead, a person living with diabetes can obtain a Medical Examiner’s Certificate (MEC), a standard certification other drivers need to provide to confirm they are physically able to operate a commercial vehicle.

 An individual’s treating clinician completes the assessment form attesting that they have a stable insulin regimen and properly controlled diabetes.

 In this article, we discuss how a person with type 2 diabetes can pass their CDL, what it involves, and how long it is valid.
 We also suggest tips for driving with diabetes.

 Following the new ruling by the FMCSA for people living with diabetes in 2018, a person with type 2 diabetes can obtain their CDL.